 Should I use EdgeRouter as a VPN client for every device on my LAN?

 Often not necessary.
 You can route only specific subnets or devices through the VPN for performance and management reasons.
 Consider split tunneling or a dedicated VPN gateway for larger setups.
-Touch vpn encryption is disabled
+Microsoft edge vpn cloudflare 2026

 Can I use a VPN on EdgeRouter to reach a cloud service securely?